 JACOBS MUSIC CENTER (FORMERLY THE FOX THEATRE):

 San Diego Symphony performs at the Jacobs Music Center in downtown San Diego.
 The Center is located at Seventh Avenue and B Street within the Symphony Towers office complex.
 Concerts take place inside Copley Symphony Hall.
 San Diego Symphony also performs its Summer Pops Series at its outdoor venue on San Diego’s waterfront: Embarcadero Marina Park South, located behind the San Diego Convention Center, adjacent to the Marriott Hotel Marina.

 The Hall has 2,231 seats including handicapped seating both on the main floor and upper level.
 Seating is divided into various section including orchestra, Grand Tier, mezzanine and balcony.
 The Hall also includes a patron elevator to reach the upper lobby.

-Has Copley Symphony Hall always been the home of the San Diego Symphony?
+Has the Jacobs Music Center always been the home of the San Diego Symphony?

 Since the Hall was built as a movie palace, how has it been adapted into a concert hall?

-Does the San Diego Symphony own Copley Symphony Hall?
+Does the San Diego Symphony own the Jacobs Music Center?

 Have there been any other improvements made to the Hall?